reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

     >**Note:** You will see DNS resolve errors.
 This is expected.

-    >**Important**: Do not close these windows.
-Let this PowerShell script run in the background.
-The command needs to generate log entries for some hours.
-You can proceed to the next task and next exercises while this script runs.
-The data created by this task will be used in the Threat Hunting lab later.
-This process will not create substantial amounts of data or processing.
+    >**Important**: Keep these windows open and let the PowerShell script run in the background.
+It needs to generate log entries for several hours.
+You can proceed with the next task and exercises while the script runs.
+The data generated will be used later in the Threat Hunting lab.
+This process will not significantly impact data or processing.

 ### Task 5: Privilege Elevation Attack with User Add